12 Interviewing Tips for Managers

 Prepare for your interview

-Candidates often make considerable effort to prepare for interviews—and you should do the same.
+Candidates often make considerable effort to prepare for job interviews—and you should do the same.

 Revisit your job description and carefully read through the candidate’s resume before your interview.
 Highlight areas you’d like to explore further during the conversation.
 Also review your assigned interview questions to align with your interview objectives and keep the conversation focused.

 Interviews can be stressful for candidates.
-By creating a comfortable environment, you help candidates relax and present their best selves.
+By creating a comfortable and welcoming environment, you help candidates relax and present their best selves.
 This leads to a more authentic and productive conversation.

 For in-person interviews, provide a quiet, private space with refreshments and comfortable seating.
 For virtual interviews, ensure your technology works smoothly and that your interviewers are in a distraction-free setting.